How to Help Sensitive Teeth After Whitening

 How Do You Treat Teeth Sensitivity After Whitening?

-There are a couple of things your dentist may recommend you try that may help alleviate some sensitivity after whitening.
-Taking a nonsteroidal anti-inflammatory drug (NSAID) before your whitening treatment is one option.1 Some studies are also exploring applying 5% potassium nitrate and 2% sodium fluoride gel before a whitening treatment to help combat sensitivity.1 However, research on the effectiveness of both of these methods is still ongoing.1
+Some studies are exploring applying 5% potassium nitrate and 2% sodium fluoride gel before a whitening treatment to help combat sensitivity.1 However, research on the effectiveness of this method is still ongoing.1

 How Do You Prevent Sensitive Teeth During Whitening Treatments?